tradingeconomics/tradingeconomics/Excel/README.md

-# Trading Economics - Excel
+# Trading Economics - Excel Add-In
+This add-in provides to Trading Economics API users easiest way to load different kind of data directly to Excel spreadsheet.

-Note: This add-in support only  32-bit version of the Excel
+**Note:** This add-in support only  32-bit version of the Excel

+## Installation
 If you never downloaded MSCOMCT2.OCX file, do it:

 1. Download file from  https://www.ocxme.com/files/mscomct2_ocx